Boo! It’s time to get your scare on: hello, Halloween!

 This is one of the best ways to increase your students’ engagement and bring the fun into your writing lessons.

 New to the Seven Steps?
-Try the Sizzling Starts Transformation Challenge – it has all the resources you need to learn, teach, apply and assess Step 2: Sizzling Starts.
+Sign up for a free Starter account to get all the resources you need to learn, teach, apply and assess Step 2: Sizzling Starts.

 Using random words as the basis for a story is a great way to spark students’ creativity.